Frequently Asked Questions

-The fall semester starts at the beginning of October.
-More information on the semester dates of the current year and the ones to come can be found on this page.
+The fall semester starts at the beginning of October or November, depending on your program (please check program website).
 In order to help you transition to life in Bremen, the first week of the semester is set up as an orientation week.
-You will have the opportunity to fellow students as well as IGC staff, learn about Bremen, and participate in activities.
+You will have the opportunity to meet fellow students as well as IGC staff, learn about Bremen, and participate in activities.
 You won’t want to miss out on this important first week!

 Where do the students/professors come from?

 Students at the IGC come from all over the world.
 On average, the IGC will have between 25-40 nationalities represented in each year’s intake.
 The professors come from all over the world as well and are experts in their fields.
 They typically take a practical approach where you will apply what you have learned to real life cases/scenarios.

 Do I need to write a master’s thesis?

 All students are required to write a masters thesis.
 Students will be provided with guidance on choosing readers, topics and the requirements of the thesis.